LOTS of ideas to help you design your dream home, no matter your flat layout.

 That’s precisely what you see in this 3-room BTO flat in Woodleigh, where the living room sports bench seating and a table instead of your regular sofa-and-coffee-table setup.
 With this, you can comfortably have a meal while catching up on your favourite TV shows.

-4-room BTO design ideas, with the household shelter next to the living room
+4-room BTO design ideas, with the household shelter by the main entrance

 Example of a 4-room flat floor plan at Woodlands South Plains – the structural wall extends along the side of the kitchen.